José Joaquín de Herrera

-José Joaquín Antonio de Herrera (February 23, 1792 – February 10, 1854) was a Mexican statesman who served as president of Mexico three times (1844, 1844–1845 and 1848–1851), and as a general in the Mexican Army during the Mexican–American War of 1846–1848.
+José Joaquín Antonio Florencio de Herrera y Ricardos (February 23, 1792 – February 10, 1854) was a Mexican statesman who served as president of Mexico three times (1844, 1844–1845 and 1848–1851), and as a general in the Mexican Army during the Mexican–American War of 1846–1848.

 He fought in the Mexican War of Independence initially remaining loyal to Spain, but he switched sides towards the end of the war to join the Plan of Iguala.
-During the First Mexican Republic he served as Minister of War twice.
+During the First Mexican Republic, he served as Minister of War twice.

 Under the Centralist Republic of Mexico, he reached the position of president of the council of state, which led to him becoming president twice.
 When Santa Anna took power in 1844, he installed Valentin Canalizo as his puppet ruler, but as Canalizo was not present at the capital at that time, Herrera was made interim president while Canalizo arrived and only remained in power for ten days.
 After Santa Anna and Canalizo were overthrown in 1845, Herrera, president of the council of state was once again chosen to assume the presidency.
 Herrera would find himself overthrown at the end of the year amidst accusations that he was committing treason by attempting to recognize the independence of Texas, though his intentions were to create a buffer state as a guard against further American encroachment.

-After the end of the Mexican-American War he was elected president again in 1848, and pursued many measures of economic and political reform.
+After the end of the Mexican-American War, he was elected president again in 1848, and pursued many measures of economic and political reform.
 The end of his administration in 1852 marked the first peaceful transfer of power in Mexico since 1824.